whatrocks/blog/src/pages/2020-10-21-notes-on-my-colon-cancer/index.md

 Sure, my guts feel like someone took a blender to them, but I'm in great spirits, with incredible support from the UCSF team, Carly, and my mom.

 Side note that IVs are interesting.
-They're like open ports into your body, allowing the medical team can either remove or add fluids.
+They're like open ports into your body, allowing the medical team to either remove or add fluids.
 I didn't expect that they'd just keep these ports open during your hospital stay, but they do.
 I guess that makes sense.

 ![port](./images/port.jpg)